 Students in all degree programs are required to make Satisfactory Educational Progress toward their degree completion.
 Satisfactory Educational Progress has two components, academic and practice, with the exact terms defined by the program in which a student is enrolled.
-While progress in Practice and in academic courses is tracked through practice assessments and official grades, there are two processes that identify and follow students who demonstrate the need for assistance in moving through their programs.
+Progress in practice and in academic courses is tracked through practice assessments and official grades.
+There are two processes that identify and track students who demonstrate the need for assistance in moving through their programs.